Skip to main content

 For more information about configuring your collector forward proxy, see the section titled “Considerations in using a Linux or Mac forward proxy server” later in this topic.

-Install a collector for the forward proxy
+Install an Incident Management Collector for the forward proxy

 Note